Likenttt/DailyCode/README.md

 - [xhupdict](./shell/xhup/xhupdict) is the dictionary of Xhup/xiaoheshuangpin.Notice that the dictionary should be well formatted.
 - Test Environment: MacOs 10.13.4
 ---
+#### MountPortableDisk
+- [mountDisk](./shell/MountPortableDisk/mountDisk) is a shell script to mount ntfs disk with r/w rights on macos.
+- Test Environment: MacOs 10.13.5